Fedottt-Bo/mint-no-tag/README.md

 ## Usage

-This section assumes that you are on Windows and is using the steam version of DRG, working with either local `.pak`s or mod.io mods.
+This section assumes that you are on Windows and using the steam version of DRG, working with either local `.pak`s or mod.io mods.

-First, download the [latest release](https://github.com/Fedottt-Bo/mint-no-tag/releases/latest) compatible with your architecture.
-For windows, this will be the `mint-no-tag.exe`.
-Extract this to anywhere you'd like to keep the executable.
+First, download the [latest release](https://github.com/Fedottt-Bo/mint-no-tag/releases/latest) and choose the desired variant:
+- `mint.no-tag.exe` with only server name tag removed.

 Use original repository for the complete guide with illustrations.